 Economic and population growth

-Since gaining independence in 1957, Malaysia has successfully diversified its economy from one that was initially agriculture and commodity-based, to one that now plays host to robust manufacturing and service sectors.
-These have propelled the country to become a leading exporter of electrical appliances, electronic parts and components, in addition to being a leading exporter of palm oil and a net exporter of oil.
-Services account for some 58% of GDP.
+Since gaining independence in 1957, Malaysia has successfully diversified its economy from one that was initially agriculture and commodity-based, to one that now plays host to robust manufacturing and service sectors, which have propelled the country to become a leading exporter of electrical appliances, electronic parts and components.

 Malaysia is one of the most open economies in the world with a trade to GDP ratio averaging over 130% since 2010.
 Openness to trade and investment has been instrumental in employment creation and income growth, with about 40% of jobs in Malaysia linked to export activities.
 After the Asian financial crisis of 1997-1998, Malaysia’s economy has been on an upward trajectory, averaging growth of 5.4% since 2010, and is expected to achieve its transition from an upper middle-income economy to a high-income economy by 2024.